 However, it’s clear that when plastic is used as immediate wrapping for fresh fruit and vegetables it can significantly increase their shelf life and reduce waste, as indeed it does with various other foods such as baked goods.

 So one size won’t fit all but there are many foods that won’t suffer detrimentally by removing their plastic packaging either in whole or in part.

 Dry foods are perfect for this initiative and indeed, the retail pioneers in the zero-waste space have focused on foods such as pasta, rice, flour, sugar, spices, cereals for example.

 The Clean Kilo in Birmingham is a brilliant example of how to create a fantastic and different customer experience around zero waste – well worth a visit.

-If you’d like to find out more about how we have been helping clients in the zero-waste space, take a look at Food Brand Strategist.
+If you’d like to find out more about how I’ve been helping clients in the zero-waste space, take a look at Food Brand Strategist.

-And take a look at Street Food Box as our own, exciting initiative to reduce single use plastics.
+And take a look at Street Food Box my own, exciting initiative to reduce single use plastics.

-If you’d like to chat about our extensive research and resources relating to reuse rather than recycling, ping an email so we can schedule a call.
+If you’d like to chat about my extensive research and resources relating to reuse rather than recycling, ping an email so we can schedule a call.